ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/environments-reset.md

 # environments:reset

 The `forest environments` command is very useful as it allows you to manage your environments.
-But the sub command that we're more specifically interested in when it comes to developing on Forest Admin is:
+But the subcommand that we're more specifically interested in when it comes to developing on Forest Admin is:

 ```
 $ forest environments:reset --help